Red Hen Publications

 The fact that Snape takes up the post of Potions Master at Hogwarts in September of the following year, is in itself, suggestive

-Yeah, I think there is certainly a sufficiency of possibilities which could support a reading of “Regulus’s Revenge”.
+Yeah, I think there is certainly a sufficiency of possibilities available to could support a reading of “Regulus’s Revenge”.

 • • • •